-Nokia has announced that it now has the ability to provide digitalized network deployment services to communication service providers (CSPs), spanning the full workflow of site development, and taking advantage of technologies such as drone-led site surveys, artificial intelligence, and machine learning.
+Nokia has announced that it now has the ability to provide digitalized network deployment services to communication service providers (CSPs), spanning the full workflow of site development, and taking advantage of technologies such as 5G drones being used for site surveys, artificial intelligence, and machine learning.

 The move to a completely digital deployment strategy provides CSPs with the ability to monitor assets remotely (site visits have been reduced by 30%), roll out new services through a digital interface, and maintain current service operations.
 And according to Nokia, installation quality and cycle times have increased by 30% and 25% respectively.

 “Today, many operators suffer from a fragmented way in how their next-gen 5G networks are designed, built and managed,” said Sanjay Goel, president of global services at Nokia.
 “The adoption of automation, AI and the digitalization of assets are vital steps in a CSP’s digital transformation journey to capture the full potential of 5G.
 We are extremely proud to be the first to have reached this milestone of 100 percent digital deployments so customers around the world can benefit from a faster, more sustainable and higher quality network deployment process.”

 Through the use of digitalization, machine learning and automation, Nokia is simplifying the deployment of the network infrastructure, improving time-to-market for new services, whilst bolstering return-on-investment (ROI) and reducing the total cost of ownership (TCO).